nodejs/node/COLLABORATOR_GUIDE.md

 * Changes that revert commit(s) and/or fix regressions.

 When a pull request is deemed suitable to be fast-tracked, label it with `fast-track`.
-The pull request can be landed once more than 2 collaborators approve both the pull request and the fast-tracking request.
+The pull request can be landed once 2 or more collaborators approve both the pull request and the fast-tracking request, and the necessary CI testing is done.

 ### Testing and CI